 “Giacometti’s figures, with their seeming emaciation, anonymity and isolation in space, immediately struck a responsive chord in critics and collectors.
 His sculptures were perceived as appropriate metaphors for the human condition of post-war Europe: the horror of the concentration camps, displaced persons, destroyed lives.
 On a more philosophical level, critics also viewed Giacometti’s art as Existentialist, an interpretation introduced by Sartre in his two essays on Giacometti’s art.”

 During this period, Giacometti drew constantly and painted regularly.
 “His drawing style consisted of rapidly executed, often continuous lines that swirl around, over, and through his subject, never quite defining it yet conveying a sense of its mass and mystery.
 The earliest post-war drawings have heavy reworkings, often obscuring facial features in an expressionist vortex of lines.
 Around 1954, he expanded his drawing scope.
 His pencil drawings of portraits, nudes, still-lifes and interiors from the mid-1950s display a fusion of power and delicacy, as lines interweave in geometrically structured traceries overlaid with darker smudgings and greyed shadows in a ceaselessly moving realm where nothing appears solid or stable.”

-On January 11, 1966, Alberto Giacometti died of complication from pericarditis (heart disease) in Chur, Switzerland.
-His body was returned to his birthplace in Borgonovo, Swizterland where he was interred close to his parents.
+On January 11, 1966, Alberto Giacometti died of complications from pericarditis (heart disease) in Chur, Switzerland.
+His body was returned to his birthplace of Borgonovo, Swizterland where he was interred close to his parents.